Reading

 Our school leaders, including a dedicated RWI lead and separate English lead, monitor the provision of reading through learning walks in English, Phonics and Reading sessions.
 Our headteacher and teaching team monitor the impact of this provision through the analysis of end of year cohort data, Phonics Screening Check and end of Key Stage 1 and 2 Reading results.
 We also look at individual pupil progress throughout the year using on-going assessments.

-High progress measures from a child’s initial reading ability: The teachers and teaching assistants, evaluate the children’s reading development on an ongoing basis, with more formal assessments - Rising Stars - taking place half-termly and, three times a year, using the Salford Reading Test.
+High progress measures from a child’s initial reading ability: The teachers and teaching assistants, evaluate the children’s reading development on an ongoing basis, with more formal assessments - NFER & PIXL (for fluency) - taking place half-termly and, for some children using the Salford Reading Test.
 We believe every child can succeed and will become a reader in our school.

 We’ve been told by our older children in school, that listening to stories being read is the best part of their day!